Pick up from the airport (or cruise port) and transfer to your hotel by private car. Overnight stay in Istanbul.

-Visit Haghia Sophia Museum, Blue Mosque, the Hippodrome, Grand Bazaar and Topkapi Palace (harem not included.)
+Visit Haghia Sophia Museum, Blue Mosque, the Hippodrome, Grand Bazaar and Topkapi Palace (harem not included).
+Overnight stay in Istanbul.

 05:00 Hot air balloon flight over Cappadocia (optional - 150 Euro surcharge applies)